mobxjs/mobx-state-tree/docs/getting-started.md

 MST is based heavily on MobX.
 A basic understanding of the MobX library will help when dealing with complex situations and how to  connect the data with React components.
 If you don't have MobX experience, don't worry, working with MST does not require any MobX API knowledge.

 ## How to follow this tutorial
-You can write the code for this tutorial in the browser, using the playground, or in your preferred code editor (e.g. VSCode).
+You can write the code for this tutorial in the browser, using the codesandbox playground, or in your preferred code editor (e.g. VSCode).

 ### Writing code in the browser
-[Here](https://mattiamanzati.github.io/mobx-state-tree-playground/) you will find a browser playground for MST.
-It provides a live preview of the React view.
-In addition, it allows you to browse through the performed actions and emitted snapshots and patches from your MST store.
-When opening the playground, you'll find the mobx, react and MST imports.
-In addition an import to the mobx-state-tree-playground package is set.
-That imports two functions that you can use to display your app in the preview of the playground.
-Inspect() will accept an MST store (we will see later what exactly is) and will display its snapshots, actions and patches.
-Render() accepts a React element and will render it into the preview window of the playground.
+For each example you'll fine a codesandbox playground link.
+You can start from the playgrond of each point and manually progress to the next tutorial step by using it!
+If you're stuck, feel free to have a sneak peak from the next playground link! :)

 ### Writing code in the editor
 Setting up the whole environment for a React project involve transpilers, bundlers, linters, etc... and setting them up may become very tedious and not fun.
 Thanks to `create-react-app` setting up all those tools became easy as typing a couple of lines in your terminal.